Manorial Lordships - Past & Present

 Under the laws of real property in the United Kingdom, manorial or feudal Lordships are known as ‘Estates in land’.
+A feudal Lordship title itself can be separated from the physical property just as any other right can.
 Titles became separate from the physical land in 1922 and officially a manorial or feudal Lordship title is “a property without body”.

-Incorporeal means having no physical presence (not to see, touch or smell).
-Hereditament means inheritable, a Lordship title can be inherited to the next generation (meaning the right continues forever more).
+They are in English common law as well as in English property law classified as 'incorporeal hereditaments'.
+'Incorporeal' means having no physical presence (not to see, touch or smell).
+'Hereditament' means inheritable, a Lordship title can be inherited to the next generation (meaning the right continues forever more).

 The lawful holder of a Lordship has the legal right to style him or herself Lord or Lady of the Manor of X, Lord or Lady of X or Lord or Lady X. Historically the feudal Lord has carried with it a bundle of rights over land within the manor, even over land that was in the hands of tenants and common land.
 Lordship rights varied from Lord to Lord, some of these were included in the grant of the Lordship such as the right of corporal and capital punishment or the 'Right of Gallows' and 'Right of Stocks'.
 Another important grant of right would be to hold a market within the manor.

 Other privileges have included the right to hunt wild animals on the wastes of the manor - common land - and the right to wild fish.
 The Lord could demand payment from people fishing in rivers and lakes within his manor - common land.

 England is almost unique in the world in still having valid Lordship titles which can be bought and sold